 - Immunization records (MMR, Varicella, Hepatitis B, Meningitis)

-Nebraska CNA Training & Testing Costs
+Nebraska CNA Classes & Testing Costs

-If you would rather avoid the waiting lists and can afford to pay for your training you can seek a program in a college or a private institution.
+If you would rather avoid the waiting lists and can afford to pay for your classes you can seek a program in a college or a private institution.
 The cost for that is around $550 plus the fees for certification, equipment, and textbooks.

 |Training Program||City||Zip Code||Phone|